aceew/lambda-proxy-router/README.md

 export { handler };
 ```
+### Setting up your endpoint in API Gateway
+Create your endpoint in API Gateway for the Lambda function and check the `Use Lambda Proxy integration` box.
+Then point your endpoint to the lambda function that has that route specified.

 ## Routes
 Routes are used to match a request to a given handler and are easily defined by the route method on the instance of the router.
 The route method takes one object parameter which should contain 3 keys.